JylerG/TheRepBot/README.md

 This application stores the reputation score awarded by the app for each user in a Redis data store and (if configured) as the user's flair.
 It also stores a record that a comment has had a point awarded on it for a period of a week after that point is awarded.

 If the application is removed from a subreddit, all data is deleted although the flairs will remain.
 If the application is subsequently re-installed, the existing flairs will be used as a basis for new point awarding.

-Data for users is removed from the app within 48 hours from v1.3 onwards.

 ## Acknowledgements